cheymonty/react-native-app-version/README.md

 # react-native-build-version

-Get build version of React Native app
+Get version information of a React Native app

 ## Installation